Galleria Vittorio Emanuele II

 Centro Storico

-The obvious starting point for any trip to Milan is the historic city centre, at the heart of which stands the magnificent Duomo di Milano.
+The obvious starting point for any Milan travel guide is the historic city centre, at the heart of which stands the magnificent Duomo di Milano.
 On one side you'll find that world-famous Milanese landmark, the Galleria Vittorio Emanuele II.
 Dating to 1877, this is Italy's oldest active shopping gallery, and unquestionably its most beautiful.
 A richly decorated triumphal arch marks the entrance to the arcade, where two intersecting streets come together in a cruciform plan, topped by an octagonal dome in the centre.

 Revel in the opulent surroundings, taking time to stroll through the iron-and-glass roofed arcade, home to some of the most luxurious boutiques in Milan and a number of high-end restaurants and cafés.
 This is where the beautiful people of Milan hang out in their droves, posing and posturing and waiting to be noticed.
 It's worth grabbing a table at one of its many establishments for ringside seats to the free fashion show.
 Endlessly entertaining.